Aggregated distribution

-An aggregated distribution, commonly found among predators and parasites, is a highly uneven (skewed) statistical distribution pattern in which they collect or aggregate in regions, which may be widely separated, where their prey or hosts are at high density.
-This distribution makes sampling difficult and invalidates commonly-used parametric statistics.
+An aggregated distribution, commonly found among predators, parasites, and plants is a highly uneven (skewed) statistical distribution pattern in which they collect or aggregate in regions.
+These regions may be widely separated, particularly within animal distributions that are influenced by prey or host densities.
+This distribution makes sampling difficult and invalidates commonly used parametric statistics.
 A similar pattern is found among predators that search for their prey.

 In predators

 When predators need to search for their prey, they could search at random, as has been assumed in models such as those made by Lotka in 1925 and Volterra in 1928.
 This would imply that they scatter themselves evenly across the environment.
 However, prey may be concentrated at high densities in some areas and scarce elsewhere.
 The zoologists M. P. Hassell and R. M. May noted that predators and parasites, too, might aggregate themselves where prey was abundant, choosing some response curve: they observed for example that redshanks (predatory birds) adopted a sigmoid (s-shaped) response to the density of Corophium (amphipod) prey per square metre of mudflats.
 They noted, too, that several different behaviours of predators or parasites could cause them to aggregate selectively in areas where prey are at high density: they could be attracted by a volatile substance liberated by prey or the plants they are feeding on; they could choose to spend more time in areas where they have caught prey, as many predators appear to do; or, predators could follow an individual predator which had located prey, as is seen in feeding terns.
 Aggregated distributions of predators where they tend to spend time in areas where prey are concentrated have the effect of stabilising prey populations; when the time to travel between such concentrated areas is high; and when the prey populations too are more highly clumped.